Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Akron Stats and Trends

-- The Zips have yet to cover the spread this year when underdogs by 14.5 points or more.
+- The Zips have been underdogs by 13.5 points or more two times this season and have not covered the spread once.

-- Akron's games this season have gone over the point total two times in five opportunities (40%).
+- Akron's games this year have gone over the point total two times in five opportunities (40%).

-- The Zips score 18.6 points per game, comparable to the 21.4 the Falcons give up.

-- Akron is 1-1 against the spread and 1-1 overall when the team scores more than 21.4 points.
+- When Akron scores more than 21.4 points, it is 1-1 against the spread and 1-1 overall.

-- When Akron totals more than 336.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Akron piles up more than 336.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Zips have six giveaways this season, while the Falcons have eight takeaways .
+- The Zips have turned the ball over six times, two fewer times than the Falcons have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.